What does a No-Code CoE look like?

 - Environment administrator: This is an overarching role that structures and manages workspaces including Applications, Express/Creator Permissions etc.

-- Project manager: This is the day-to-day lead in charge of ensuring that the business’ needs are being addressed and the resulting outcomes (recommended: project management knowledge, Scrum or Agile, and has experience with cloud development)
+- Project manager/Product owner: This is the day-to-day lead in charge of ensuring that the business’ needs are being addressed and the resulting outcomes.
+He/she is going to be directing the team and making sure the path is clear for all involved.
+He/she is also responsible for providing requirements.

 - Solutions architect: This is the technical lead who is in charge of quality and build and oversees the project from a technical standpoint (recommended: technical background, but understands the importance of business goals)